To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 At this age, your baby may:

-play with her feet
+play with his feet

 laugh, squeal, blow bubbles, imitate sounds like a cough or a "raspberry" and try to make sounds

 show signs of anxiety around strangers or if a parent leaves

 be upset if a toy is taken away or lost.

 Give your baby breast milk or formula until his first birthday.